The Adriatic Sea has always been a bridge: a vibrant corridor connecting peoples, cultures, and ideas across its shores.

 Crossing to the eastern shore, the route gets to Rijeka, a lively port city known for its alternative art scene and industrial heritage.
 Above the city, Trsat Castle rises from a legendary hill, its origins rooted in Roman times and medieval defense.

-We continue then to Split, Croatia’s second-largest city, ancient and modern coexist within a vibrant coastal atmosphere.
+We continue then to the town of Komiža on the island of Vis, which is located near Split, Croatia’s second-largest city, ancient and modern coexist within a vibrant coastal atmosphere.
 Here, sacred and industrial heritage come together: the Church of Saint Nicholas, patron saint of sailors, stands near Neptun, a former fish cannery now reimagined for contemporary use.

 Finally, the route arrives in Dubrovnik, the Pearl of the Adriatic, where history and beauty converge.
 The Kaše Breakwater, a 15th-century engineering marvel, and the elegant Knežev dvor Tower bear witness to the city’s noble architectural legacy.